Q: How long does treatment usually last?

 Q: Are the Physicians and Psychiatrists at Lakeside employees?

-A: No. The medical staff at Lakeside are independent contractors who apply for and are granted privileges to work with patients at Lakeside.
+A: The majority of the medical staff at Lakeside are independent contractors who apply for and are granted privileges to work with patients at Lakeside.